zinzy/zinzy.website-v3/content/posts/2024-07-03-present-in-action-without-speculation.md

 categories:
 - Essays
 tags:
-- omek
+- Omek
 - community
 - bicultural
-- bible-study
+- bible study
 - kinfolk
-- being-black
+- being Black
 - heritage
-- learning-portuguese
+- learning Portuguese
 ---
 My pastors have a way with words.
 Bible study on Thursday, and we use every pronoun but _he_ reading Mark 6:1-13. *She's just a carpenter — Mary’s girl.
 We’ve known her since she was a kid. (...)
 Who does she think she is?* Give me a second, let me hear that again.